 Following a gluten-free diet is the only treatment for celiac disease.
 Although a gluten-free diet is restrictive, there are effective substitutes for most gluten-containing foods.
 Gluten is also used in some medications and vitamins, so check with your pharmacist to learn which ones are safe for you to take.

-Caring for yourself when you have celiac disease
+Staying gluten-free when you have celiac disease

 Having celiac disease means that you will need to follow a gluten-free diet from now on.
 This can be hard, especially if you don't have symptoms.